paulipa/sico-wiki/community/doctrines/tama-fits.md

 </details>

 ## Instalock Maulus Navy Issue
 Only one needed per fleet.
-This Maulus has 18km scram range and heated can stop targets from burning back to gate.
-Should get constant repairs and sensor boosts by an Exeq logi.
+This Maulus has 18km scram range heated and can stop targets from burning back to gate.
+Should get constant repairs and sensor boosts by an Exequror.

 <details>